DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 # LLM-model-evaluation-and-Fine-tuning
-Evaluation and fine-tuning of Meta Llama 2 7B model using AWS SageMaker for text generation in healthcare domains.
+Evaluation and fine-tuning of Meta Llama 2 7B model using AWS SageMaker for text generation in IT domains.

 ---